Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 By the beginning of 1988, the procedure had been chosen.

-Warships would sail for Tunis, where a commando unit would secretly disembark and make its way to the house of Abu Jihad.
+Warships would sail for Tunis, where a commander unit would secretly disembark and make its way to the house of Abu Jihad.

 The operation is completely unlawful and needs to be executed as quickly as possible.

-As with many of these assassinations, they're unlawful because you're going into the country illegally, you're obviously bringing guns in illegally, and you're going to conduct their murder illegally.
+As with many of these assassinations, they're unlawful because you're going into the country illegally, you're obviously bringing guns in illegally, and you're going to conduct a murder illegally.

-So, um, you know, something like this is obviously very sensitive.
+So, you know, something like this is obviously very sensitive.

-And if they get caught, bro, they're gonna be tortured and put in prison forever.
+And if they get caught, bro, they're going to be tortured and put in prison forever.

 Right?